Back to Events

 Monday, October 26, 2026 to Friday, October 30, 2026

-The North Carolina Bankers Association and the Carolinas–Virginias Chapter of the Risk Management Association (CAVA) will hold its 2026 Annual Commercial Lending School October 26 - October 30.
-The School offers three levels of instruction to commercial lending and banking professionals.
+The Carolinas–Virginias Chapter of the Risk Management Association (CAVA) will hold its 2026 Annual Commercial Lending School October 26 - October 30.
+The School offers three levels of instruction to commercial lending and banking professionals throughout the Southeast and beyond.
 Registrants are given an opportunity to learn important fundamental principles in commercial lending while enjoying the camaraderie of others in the banking field.
 Click the curriculum tab above to find out details.

 Classes will be held at the Truist Leadership Institute in Greensboro, NC.